the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.9.2] TBD =

+* Fix - Fix event bar issue where it was required to pick the date in order to search events via keyword or location [126158]

 = [4.9.1] 2019-05-02 =

 * Fix - Prevent recurring events all page to throw 404 when events are in the past [126790]